Ruaghain/dev-setup/README.md

 4. Install `nvim` by running the following: `sudo apt install nvim -y`

 You should now be running the latest (possibly unstable) version of `nvim`.
 The latest stable version still wasn't the correct version to be used.
 This could be adjusted accordingly when the stable release contains the required version.

+##### RipGrep
+To allow for the grep function to work as expected the ripgrep package needs to be installed.
+Run the following command to do this: `sudo apt-get install ripgrep`

 ##### Fonts
 To allow the correct icons to be displayed when using the `nvim-tree` component the relevant font needs to be installed.
 I used the `test` font which can be found at [NerdFonts](https://www.nerdfonts.com/)